-- A. Send the appropriate Entrant Information packet (either FMJ or FDJ) to each entrant, either by mail or e-mail, as you receive their registration (FJPM, Section 3). - B. Inform entrant that on-line fillable forms are available on the MAFCA website. - C. Specify a due date for return of the signed entry form. - D. Notify entrants about entrant's meeting, time, and location. - E. If possible, find a local hairdresser capable of styling hair in era fashion for entrants who wish professional hair styling.
+- B. Inform entrant that on-line fillable forms are available on the MAFCA website - C. Specify a due date for return of the signed entry form - D. Notify entrants about entrants meeting, time, and location - E. If possible, find a local hairdresser capable of styling hair in era fashion for entrants who wish professional hair styling.
 Beauty schools can be a great resource.
-Communicate this information to the fashion entrants. - F. Make 6 copies of their returned MAFCA Fashion Judging Entry forms A and B. - G. Copy any documentation they send (6 copies or depends on judging area). - H. Send one copy of each entrant's returned entry forms A and B plus any documentation to the Chief Judge. - I. Retain the 5 remaining copies of the entrant's returned information for judging day.
-The Chief Judge may need these prior to judging day to arrange them according to the entrant's scheduled judging time.
+Communicate this information to the fashion entrants. - F. Make 6 copies of their returned MAFCA Fashion Judging Entry forms, A and B - G. Copy any documentation they send (6 copies or depends on judging area) - H. Send one copy of each entrants returned entry forms A and B plus any documentation to the Chief Judge - I. Retain the 5 remaining copies of the entrants returned information for judging day.
+The Chief Judge may need these prior to judging day to arrange them according to the entrants scheduled judging time.

-7. Fashion Model Judging Room
+7. Fashion Judging Room